-We are working with the Foreign and Commonwealth Office to do all that we can to help British Travellers stay safe overseas.
-Visit Foreign & Commonwealth Office website » Their website at FCO Travel Advice Know Before You Go is packed with essential tips, travel advice and up-to-date country specific information.
+We are working with the Foreign, Commonwealth and Development Office to do all that we can to help British Travellers stay safe overseas.
+Visit Foreign & Commonwealth Office website » Their website at FCDO Travel Advice Know Before You Go is packed with essential tips, travel advice and up-to-date country specific information.

 Q. Can I have a guest staying locally?